achigbrow/prodev/README.md

 ## Week 1
 I still want to be a software engineer.
 I am struggling somewhat, but not so badly that I am concerned.
 We learn so much in a single week that I can't really say what I learned.

+## Week 2
+I enjoyed the maker space and the million cups.
+I ran into a guy who I knew when I was in elementary/middle school in Las Cruces.
+He's a patent attorney which is neat.
+It's  a small state.
+I'm tired, but I still want to be a developer.
+My career buddy is great.
+He's going to help me out with a couple of sound files for my project.